Section 1: Introduction

 One of the most important resources for finding out about women’s work is the U.S. Census.
 However, the census asked about women’s work only irregularly before 1980.
 The census is an important and useful tool for finding out about women’s (and men’s) work, but we have to be ready to ask more questions and search for the answers.

 Take Elizabeth Dalzer for example.
 (See Document 1.)
 She was born in Russia in 1865.
 She immigrated to the United States in 1890.
 She met and married Christ Dalzer.
 The Dalzers owned a farm in southern Pierce County.
 The census records Mr. Dalzer and his two sons as working.
 Mr. Dalzer was the farmer, and his sons were farm laborers.
 Mrs. Dalzer’s occupation is listed as “none.”
 Mrs. Dalzer might have agreed that she was not a working woman, but if you asked her what she did on April 15, 1930, she would have listed several chores.
 She cooked three meals and baked bread.
 She cleaned the stove and probably chopped and hauled wood to heat the oven.
 She might have taken some of the meals out to the field if the men were planting crops.
 She made the beds and swept the floor.
 She milked the cows and probably made butter.
 She washed dishes in water she carried from the well.
 She probably made the dish soap from lye and pork fat the previous fall.
 Once a week, she washed the denim overalls the men wore.
 To do the wash, she carried and heated the water.
-She had help from her nine-year-old daughter when the daughter was not in school.
+She had help from her nine-year-old niece when the girl was not in school.
 Mrs. Dalzer probably did little field work because she had two grown sons to do that work, but many women added field work to their lists of chores.

 If the Dalzer’s had hired someone to help with the household chores, that woman, the hired “girl,” would have been paid about $4 per week.
 She would have worked long hours at hard labor for that pay, but she would have been listed as having an occupation.
 Mrs. Dalzer’s work was invisible.